Artist collaborations can be seen in several ways.

 Very much seen as the odd couple, the duo’s promotional photos captured the curly haired jazz funk aficionado with The Iceman!
 Bill Sharpe was pianist with jazz fusion group SHAKATAK.
 Together with their drummer Roger Odell, they had written a piece of computerised electrofunk that needed a vocal.
 Engineered by Nick Smith who had also been working with GARY NUMAN, he suggested that the former Mr Webb would be ideally suited to the futuristic backing.
 ‘Change Your Mind’ reached No17 in the UK.

 Available on the SHARPE & NUMAN album ‘Automatic’ via Cherry Pop

 LES RITA MITSOUKO & SPARKS Singing In The Shower (1990)

 In France, LES RITA MITSOUKO became unlikely pop stars thanks to danceable hit singles such as ‘Marcia Baïla’ and ‘C’est Comme Ça’.
-Forming in 1979, vivacious singer Catherine Ringer and oddball instrumentalist Fred Chichin were influenced by the eccentric overtures of SPARKS and with a moniker in a similar vein to the Mael Brothers’ breakthrough LP ‘Kimono My House’, an artistic union was almost inevitable.
-In a perfect collaboration where the two duos were “feeling dirty and feeling clean”, the catchy ‘Singing In The Shower’ was a hit in Europe and featured in the film ‘Black Rain’.
+Vivacious singer Catherine Ringer and oddball instrumentalist Fred Chichin were influenced by the eccentric overtures of SPARKS and with a moniker in a similar vein to the Mael Brothers’ breakthrough LP ‘Kimono My House’, an artistic union was inevitable.
+With the two duos “feeling dirty and feeling clean”, the catchy ‘Singing In The Shower’ was a hit in Europe.

 Available on the LES RITA MITSOUKO album ‘Marc & Robert’ via Virgin France